Dental Bridge Durham, NC

 Will a dental bridge look natural?

 Yes, a well-made dental bridge can look very natural.
-The pontics are designed to match the color, size, and shape of your existing teeth, and the crowns blend seamlessly with your natural smile.
-Advances in dental materials and techniques make distinguishing a bridge from real teeth difficult.
+The pontics will match the color, size, and shape of your existing teeth, and the crowns blend seamlessly with your smile.
+Advances in dental materials and techniques make it hard for anyone to tell the difference.
 Dr. Harris will work with you to ensure the best cosmetic result.

 Will I speak differently with a dental bridge?

-Some people may experience minor speech changes immediately after getting a bridge, particularly if they were missing front teeth.
-However, this is usually temporary, and speech improves as you adjust to the bridge.
+Some patients may have minor speech changes immediately after getting a bridge, particularly if they were missing front teeth.
+However, this is usually temporary and speech improves as you adjust to the bridge.
 The restored teeth help you pronounce words more clearly and confidently.
-If speech issues persist, we can adjust the bridge to improve comfort and function.
+If speech issues persist, we can adjust the bridge to improve comfort.

-The best way to find the perfect tooth replacement option for you and your smile is to schedule a restorative dentistry consultation with Dr. Harris.
+The best way to find the perfect tooth replacement option for you is to schedule a consultation with Dr. Harris.
 She will evaluate your smile and offer you a treatment plan that best meets your dental health needs and budgetary goals.
 Schedule an appointment online today, and we look forward to helping you restore your smile soon.